-As at August 31 31, 2023, the Company has current assets of \$19,991,488 and current liabilities of \$1,360,945.
-The Company's working capital (current assets of \$19,991,488 less assets held for sale of \$16,902,462 less current liabilities of \$1,360,945) as at August 31, 2023 was \$1,728,081 (August 31, 2022 - working capital of \$2,612,423).
+As at November 30, 2023, the Company has current assets of \$1,965,425 and current liabilities of \$2,033,268.
+The Company's working capital deficit was as at November 30, 2023 was \$67,843 (August 31, 2023 - working capital of \$1,728,081).

 The Company's operating expenditures, excluding expenditures on property work programs, currently average approximately \$400,000 per month.
-The Company's contemplated capital, resource property and other project expenditures for Fiscal 2024, assuming the requisite financing is in place, and excluding capitalized salaries and benefits, are budgeted at approximately \$13,000,000.
+The Company's contemplated capital, resource property and other project expenditures for Fiscal 2024, assuming the requisite financing is in place, and excluding capitalized salaries and benefits, are budgeted at approximately \$13,000,000, of which \$14,783 has been spent to date.

 The Company will need to raise additional capital to fund the development of its planned midstream lithium-hydroxide processing facility.
-Any significant new work programs for fiscal year ending August 31, 2024 on the Separation Rapids Lithium and Lilypad Cesium-Tantalum Projects are expected to be funded by Sibelco's cash contribution to the joint venture.
+Any significant new work programs for the fiscal year ending August 31, 2024 on the Separation Rapids Lithium and Lilypad Cesium-Tantalum Projects are expected to be funded by Sibelco's cash contribution to the joint venture.
 Initiatives to raise additional capital are ongoing and include financing from investing partners for developing the lithium-hydroxide processing facility.
-There continues to be increasing investor interest in critical minerals for clean technology creating many new opportunities to access capital including from the growing ESG investment community.
-Having the new ESG risk rating will improve access to ESG oriented risk capital including Green Bonds.
+There continues to be increasing investor interest in critical minerals for clean technology, creating many new opportunities to access capital including from the growing ESG investment community.
+Having the ESG risk rating will improve access to ESG-oriented risk capital, including Green Bonds.
 Discussions with potential joint venture partners to provide project financing are also ongoing and the Company is continuing to prioritize financing opportunities that will minimize the potential for excessive shareholder dilution.
 The Company's expenditures on discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.

 The Company does not have any externally imposed capital requirements other than those certain Events of Default contained in the Convertible Debenture terms.
-The Company continues to work on attracting more substantial project financing through the participation of one or more strategic partners, a long term construction debt financing facility, and/or through the equity markets.
+The Company continues to work on attracting more substantial project financing through the participation of one or more strategic partners, a long-term construction debt financing facility, and/or through the equity markets.
 If the Company is not able to secure financing on satisfactory terms, expenditures on the development of its projects will need to be delayed.
-However, given the extensive governmental and market interest in establishing new lithium battery materials supply chains, management is of the view that it is a matter of when adequate financing is secured, not if.
+However, given the extensive government and market interest in establishing new lithium battery materials supply chains, management is of the view that it is a matter of when adequate financing is secured, not if.

 All of the Company's resource properties are owned, leased or licenced with minimal holding costs.
-The most significant holding costs being annual lease rental fees on Nechalacho of \$24,841 (which are shared 50/50 with Cheetah) and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
-As at August 31, 2023, the Company is required to incur additional CEE of \$36,140 by December 31, 2023.
+The most significant holding costs being annual lease rental fees on Nechalacho of \$24,841 (which are shared 50/50 with Cheetah) and the annual expenditure related to the mining lease at Warren Township of \$2,063.